This tutorial on how to attach a binding is one of five tutorials that are part of a larger sewing project, How to Sew a

 You should have several inches of binding left on both sides.

-Depending on how much binding is left, I sometimes trim each side so they’re approximately the length of the remaining space and easier to work with when you finish attaching the binding in Step 10 below.
+Depending on how much binding is left, I sometimes trim each side so they’re each approximately the length of the remaining space and easier to work with when connecting the ends of the binding as described below.

 Connecting the Ends of the Binding

 Caution: Double check your measurements on directions 1 and 2 before cutting so you know they’re correct.
 Otherwise, the binding won’t lay down flat.

 - Measure and mark 2.5 inches from one end of the binding.